yashevde/BI_Project/README.md

 - [x] feature engineering from parameters
 - [x] Datetime handling for call and sms logs
 - [~] "network affluence" (number of calls to people with multiple lines i.e. more buying power/enterprise)
-- [-] Parse out info from texts -- more: get MPESA Avg.
-Balance at least
+- [-] Parse out info from texts -- expand.
 - [x] make master df.
 Split 80-20 into train and test.
 - [] build and compare models, draw inferences
 - [] optimize BI_df.py to show some infrastructure swag